microsoft/FluidFramework/tools/generator-fluid/app/templates/README.md

 **The `fluidExport`** which points to our Fluid component factory is used for dynamic Fluid component loading.
 Our `webpack-component-loader` uses this to find the Fluid component entry point when running `npm start`.

-#### `./src/model.ts`
+#### `./src/interface.ts`

-The `model.ts` file defines the interface between our Fluid component and our view.
+The `interface.ts` file defines the interface between our Fluid component and our view.
 This abstraction is important to ensure we are building reusable and scalable components.

 #### `./src/view<%= extension %>`